• Skip to primary navigation

 Make your own recycled beanstalk

-Can you make a beanstalk with cardboard tubes or other recycled materials?
+Design and build a beanstalk with cardboard tubes or other recycled materials.
 Measure how tall it is once you’re finished!

 Goldilocks and the Three Bears Activities

-For older children you could monitor the rate heat is lost from three different sized bowls of porridge using a food thermometer, Inspiration Laboratories has a great post on this.
+For older children, you could monitor how much heat is lost from three different-sized bowls of porridge over a period of time using a food thermometer, Inspiration Laboratories has a great post on this.

 We love this wooden spoon craft from Red Ted Art as well.